 Every organisation wants to identify and recruit top-quality candidates.
 In reality, however, talent pools are finite and the job market remains increasingly competitive.
 To really stand out from the crowd, businesses need to speak directly to candidates in a way that appeals to their aspirations and intrinsic motivations.

 This is where employer branding comes in.
-By painting an authentic picture of life at your business and targeting it towards the right kind of candidate, an employer branding strategy can help you build a sustainable pipeline of talent — and save money in the process, too.
+By painting an authentic picture of life at your business and targeting it towards the right kind of candidate, employer branding strategies can help you build a sustainable pipeline of talent — and save money in the process, too.

 In this guide, we’ll show you how to build an employer branding strategy that’s aligned with wider business needs and geared towards achieving your recruitment goals.